benjaminaschultz/pypress/README.md

     <!--more-->
     more content

- Mathjax is supported with markdown math syntax - `\(( mathy bits \\)` for inline math and `\\[ mathy bits \\]` for display math.
+ Mathjax is support with markdown math syntax - '\(( \\)' for inline math and '\\[ \\]' for display math.
 It would be great if we could get this working with latex in some form, but wordpress doesn't like the output from htlatex, so that can be added later if its necessary.

 glogpy
 ===============